-160 markers are used for the fluid structure coupling of the OFFWINDTECH turbine (Fig. 3), 49 markers for each blade, 11 markers for the tower, and nacelle and hub with one marker each.
-Since in the structural model and the CFD model a fixed rotational speed is prescribed, a rotating communication coordinate system in the center of the hub is used for the rotating parts.
-The communication for tower and nacelle is performed in a fixed coordinate system placed at the tower base (Fig. 3).
-In the SIMPACK model of the turbine, additional rigid bodies are created for the definition of the undeformed markers.
-The corresponding moving markers are attached to the flexible structures of the turbine.
-With this approach the measured deformations between deformed and undeformed markers are composed of flexible deformations of the body itself plus rigid body motion due to deformation or motion of the adjacent body.
+15 The coupling between FLOWer and SIMPACK for the OFFWINDTECH turbine was applied using 160 markers (Figure 4), 49 markers for each blade, 11 markers for the tower, and nacelle and hub with one marker each.
+Since in the structural model and the CFD model a fixed rotational speed was prescribed, a rotating communication coordinate system in the center of the hub was used for the rotating parts.
+The communication for tower and nacelle was performed in a fixed coordinate system placed at the tower base (Figure 4).
+In the SIMPACK model of the turbine, additional rigid bodies were created for the definition of